borgbackup/borg/docs/internals.rst

 If a remote repository is used the repo index will be allocated on the remote side.

-E.g. backing up a total count of 1MiB files with a total size of 1TiB.
+E.g. backing up a total count of 1 million files with a total size of 1TiB.

 a) with create ``--chunker-params 10,23,16,4095`` (default):